-Our commitment to human rights is an important part of our Code of Ethical Business Conduct.
+Our commitment to human rights is an important part of the Code of Ethics.
 We are committed to protecting and advancing human rights in our operations around the world.
 We pay fair wages and comply with wage laws in all the countries where we operate.
 We prohibit the use of child, compulsory, or forced labor, and we share the zero-tolerance policies adopted by the United States and other governments against slavery and human trafficking.
-We prohibit the trafficking of persons for any purpose and trafficking-related activities, and we expect the same from our suppliers and vendors
+We prohibit the trafficking of persons for any purpose and trafficking-related activities, and we expect the same from our suppliers and vendors.